antrea-io/antrea/docs/contributors/issue-management.md

   * explain why the feature is being deprecated
   * discuss time-to-live for the feature and when deprecation will take place
   * discuss any impacts to existing APIs

+#### Task

+A `kind/task` label categorizes an issue or PR as related to a "routine" maintenance task for the project, e.g. upgrading a software dependency or enabling a new CI job.

+To create a task issue or PR:

+* label your issue or PR with `kind/task`
+* describe your task in the issue or PR body, being sure to include the reason for the task and the possible impacts of the change

 #### Design